Peruvian rotisserie chicken comes to Winston-Salem

-Viva Chicken will open Oct.
-30 at 3493 Burke Mill Road, becoming the second restaurant to open in the new Burke Mill Village shopping center off South Stratford Road.
-It's also the first restaurant in Winston-Salem to offer Peruvian roast chicken, a concept that has become popular nationwide.
+Viva Chicken opens Wednesday, Oct.
+30 at 3493 Burke Mill Road, becoming the second restaurant to open in Winston-Salem's new Burke Mill Village shopping center off South Stratford Road.
+It's also the first restaurant in the city to offer Peruvian roast chicken, a concept that has become popular nationwide.

 The Winston-Salem opening comes just a few months after Viva Chicken opened its first Triad Store in March, at 4520 West Wendover Ave, Greensboro.
-The chain has 11 N.C. stores, and one each in South Carolina, Delaware and Utah.
+The chain has 11 North Carolina stores and one each in South Carolina, Delaware and Utah.

 “In Peru, there’s a chicken place on every corner,” Macchiavello said.
 “Every one has their own recipe, their own twist on it.”